 Helping to keep our community informed is important to us.
-We regularly get out into the community to provide helpful information to people here in the greater San Jose area.
+We regularly get out into the community to provide helpful information to people here in the greater Bay Area.
 To this end, we present an ongoing series of informational workshops covering various elder care and estate planning topics.

 Our workshops and seminars are free of charge and open to the public.
 During the next two weeks, we will be offering seminars that focus on living trusts.

 Why Consider a Living Trust?

 Some people are under the impression that trusts are only useful for extremely wealthy individuals.
 This is not the case.